oracle/opengrok/CONTRIBUTING.md

 When submitting a new Issue for what seems is a bug, please note the version you're running and ideally steps to reproduce.

-Make sure to add a comment line line to the changeset saying which Issue it is is fixing, e.g. 'fixes #XYZ' so that the issue can be automatically closed when the accosicated pull request is merged.
+Make sure to add a comment line line to the changeset saying which Issue it is is fixing, e.g. 'fixes #XYZ' so that the issue can be automatically closed when the assosicated pull request is merged.

 For a pull request to be merged, we need the contributor to sign Oracle Contributor Agreement first.
 See http://www.oracle.com/technetwork/community/oca-486395.html for details.